tomaztk/SQLServer-Data-Lineage/README.md

 git clone -n https://github.com/tomaztk/SQLServer-Data-Lineage.git
 ```

+# Removing comments from your code
+Clean your code of in-line and multiple lines of _--comments_ or _slash star_ comments from better visibility and greater readability.

-## Run the helper_fun.sql
+1. Run the helper_fun.sql
 Run helper_fun.sql helper file, that will create a sample data tables and example procedure.

-## Stripping comments from T-SQL Query
+1. Stripping comments from T-SQL Query

-1. Strip and remove all comments from your T-SQL query by using this procedure.
+Strip and remove all comments from your T-SQL query by using this procedure.

 ``` sql
 # Run procedure dbo.remove_comments